d-markey/squadron/README.md

 ## <a name="logging"></a>Logging & Debug Mode

 Squadron provides a minimal logging infrastructure to facilitate logging and debugging.
-The interface to log messages is similar to that of the [logging](https://pub.dev/packages/logging) package, including compatible log levels.
+The interface to log messages is similar to that of the [logging][pub_logging] package, including compatible log levels.

 To enable logging in the main application, simply set the appropriate log level and install a logger.
 Squadron provides two simple loggers out of the box:
-* `DevSquadronLogger` where messages are logged via `dart:developper`'s `log()`
+* `DevSquadronLogger` where messages are logged via `dart:developper`'s `log()` method
-* `ConsoleSquadronLogger` where messages are logged with `print()`
+* `ConsoleSquadronLogger` where messages are logged with the `print()` method

 For instance: